 First, assume $\Mon(g)\in \{A_n,S_n\}$, $n=\deg(g)$.
-Via noting that the exceptional case $\Mon(g\circ \varphi)\le 3.S_6$ of Lemma \ref{lem:snTp} cannot occur (e.g., since in the nonsplit extension $3.S_6\le S_{18}$ the $6$-cycles of $S_6$ do not lift to elements of order $12$, which would however have to be the case for the inertia group generator at infinity), it follows from Lemma \ref{lem:snTp} that either $\ker(\Mon(g\circ \varphi)\to \Mon(g))\supseteq C_{3}^{n-1}$ (in which case there is nothing to prove), or $\Mon(g\circ \phi)\le \Mon(g)\times S_3$.
+Note that the exceptional case $\Mon(g\circ \varphi)\le 3.S_6$ of Lemma \ref{lem:snTp} cannot occur, e.g., since in the nonsplit extension $3.S_6\le S_{18}$ the $6$-cycles of $S_6$ do not lift to elements of order $12$, which would however have to be the case for the inertia group generator at infinity.
+Lemma \ref{lem:snTp} therefore gives that either $\ker(\Mon(g\circ \varphi)\to \Mon(g))\supseteq C_{3}^{n-1}$ (in which case there is nothing to prove), or $\Mon(g\circ \varphi)\le \Mon(g)\times S_3$.
 Proposition \ref{prop:diagimplritt} (with Remark \ref{rmk:diagimplritt}b), since $\varphi$ is not a polynomial\footnote{The one exceptional case $G=15T21$ from Remark \ref{rmk:diagimplritt} can be excluded ad hoc; e.g., this group has no element of cycle structure $[10.5]$, which would however be needed as the inertia group generator at infinity.}) now implies that $g\circ \varphi$ has a non-unique decomposition, i.e., $g\circ \varphi = \tilde{\varphi}\circ \tilde{g}$, for some degree-$3$ function $\tilde{\varphi}$.
-Note that $g \circ \varphi$ is equivalent to a Laurent polynomial, meaning that there are only two poles.
+Note that since $\infty$ has only two preimages (poles) under $\varphi$, it also has only two preimages under $g \circ \varphi$ and hence is equivalent to a Laurent polynomial.
 It now can either be verified directly (considering ramification at infinity), or by invoking \cite[Theorem 1.1]{Pak09} that a Laurent polynomial with a non-unique decomposition cannot be the composition of functions with $S_3$- and nonsolvable monodromy.